 Whether you are you looking to increase user engagement, drive targeted traffic from your social media profiles to your website, or you are merely trying to raise brand awareness?
 Prohibition PR can help.

-What happens when you have multiple audiences for the same product or service?
-It may be challenging to target every group of individuals that make up your audience, without a way to separate them.
+What if your brand has multiple audiences for the same product or service?
+It’s challenging to target every group that makes up your brand’s audience.
 This is where audience segmentation comes in.

-Audience segmentation is also critical to your social PPC campaign.
-If, for instance, your business offering is specifically for mobile device users, it is vital that you segment your ads accordingly; otherwise, you will waste resources targeting people who don’t need or cannot use your products.
+Audience segmentation is critical to your brand’s social PPC campaign.
+For example, if your business offering is specifically for mobile device users, it’s vital that your brand segments its ads accordingly.
+Otherwise, your business will waste resources targeting people who cannot use your products.

-How are the Search and Social Media Marketing Related?
+How Are Search And Social Media Marketing Related?

-Most businesses make the mistake of using social media marketing in isolation from search engine marketing, and vice versa.
-This may look good on the expense sheet, but it will mean getting fewer results than you should if you use both.
-These two marketing mediums are more related than people think.
-For instance, the insight you gain from your social media marketing research can also be used in your PPC campaign.
-The relationship is not one-sided; conversely, information gathered from search engine query data can be used to discover new ways customers are searching for your product, and this can be helpful in creating or fine-tuning your social media marketing campaign.
+Most businesses make the mistake of using social media marketing without search engine marketing, and vice versa.
+Using one option looks good on the expense sheet, but it will mean getting fewer results.
+These two marketing mediums are closely related.
+Insight your company gains from social media marketing research can be used in your company’s PPC campaign.
+Information gathered from search engine query data can be used to discover new ways customers are searching for your brand’s product, and this search information can be helpful in creating your business’s next social media marketing campaign.

-Social Media sites are amongst the most authoritative on the internet, and whilst links from most social platforms are no-follow (do not pass PageRank), they are an essential ingredient in ranking a website and the referral traffic/times spent by users on those platforms is now used by the search engines as an indirect ranking signal.
+Social media sites are amongst the most authoritative on the internet, and whilst links from most social platforms are no-follow (do not pass PageRank), social media platforms are an essential ingredient in ranking a website.
+Referral traffic/times spent by active users on social media platforms is used by search engines in indirect ranking signals.

-Barnacle SEO is a process that involves attaching your website, business, or content, to high traffic, high ranking entity (social media platforms like Facebook and directories such as Yelp) and promoting them to dominate search results for relevant terms.
+Barnacle SEO is a process that involves attaching your brand’s website, business, or content, to high traffic, high ranking entity (social media platforms like Facebook and directories like Yelp) and promoting them to dominate search results for relevant terms.

 Defining Measurable Objectives

-Measuring the success of your social media engagement is an essential part of social media marketing.
-Prohibition PR monitors analytics across multiple platforms to find out what is working, and what needs to be improved on.
+Measuring the success of your brand’s social media engagement is essential to social media marketing.
+Prohibition monitors analytics across multiple platforms to determine what is working, and what needs to be improved.

 Imagine a football match where goals are not allowed, how can you tell which team won?
-The same applies to any social media marketing campaign with no defined goals.
-You will not be able to know if your efforts are successful or not.
+The same applies to any social media marketing campaign lacking defined goals.
+Your business will not be able to determine if certain efforts are successful in reaching active users.

-Setting goals for a social media campaign require identifying the milestones for measuring success.
-However, while it is all right to set goals, your goals have to follow a particular pattern.
+Setting goals for a social media campaign requires identifying the milestones for measuring success.
+Your company goals have to follow a particular pattern.
 In social media, this means setting goals that are SMART.
-SMART goals are goals that are – specific, measurable, achievable, realistic, and time-based.
+SMART goals are – specific, measurable, achievable, realistic, and time-based.

-The following are common questions people have asked concerning social media management:
+The following are common questions people ask concerning social media management:

 Apart from the obvious promotional advantages that social media offers, there are also a lot of ways it can be used in business beyond promotion.
 Some of these are covered below: